minhphan88/minhphan88.github.io/_presentations/timeseries.md

 ---
-title: "Bitcoins predictions - A visual presentation"
+title: "Bitcoins predictions - A Time Series Presentation"
 collection: presentations
 permalink: /presentations/timeseries
 ---
-# Bitcoins predictions - A visual presentation

 ## The project is a presentation of a time series analysis.

 The presentation covers three main sections: